philippe-grenet/philippe-grenet.github.io/_posts/2015-06-28-fast-cursor-movement.md

 `M-C-right`          | Move backward one sexp (`backward-sexp`).

 Give it a try, it is more useful than you think.

+### One more thing

+You can use `M-x view-lossage` to assess your productivity with Emacs: this function displays the last 300 keys you have pressed.
+If it shows the same key repeated many times, you are probably doing it wrong.

 [^fn-eclipse_shortcut]: Eclipse has a shortcut key that displays a menu of the open files, but it is slow and combersome.